michael-tiger-2010/wyvernjs/README.md

  - DOM Sugar; supported on browsers only.

 TianFeng
- - Supports all ES9+ JS interpreters, but the `context` needs to be set to something other than `window` if not on browser.
+ - Non-DOM features supported all ES9+ JS interpreters, but the `context` needs to be set to something other than `window` if not on browser.

 Firewyrm
  - Supports all ES9+ JS interpreters.